 In which Jill sings the praises of experts (if she could sing!).

-In my last job, I was a partner and co-founder of a management consulting firm, Baseline Consulting.
-Baseline specialized in launching enterprise analytics and data programs.
-But we often pitched other types of work.
+Prior to being acquired by SAS I was co-founder of Baseline Consulting.
+Baseline specialized in helping companies design and launch launching enterprise analytics programs.
+But in our early days we pitched all kinds of work.

 For instance, we’d watch another consulting firm’s project falter and offer to take it over.
 Or we’d hire a clever consultant who had an adjacent skill and attempt to market it.
 Or one of our consultants would study up on a trend and suggest we market that.
 At various points, we offered services in IT modernization, business process optimization, technology architecture, organizational design, and strategic planning.

 This was the business version of, “Hey, I can do that!
 Here, hold my beer...”
 And it confused the hell out of our customers.